andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 Title: Clojure: sorting tuples

 A tuple is a finite ordered sequence of elements.
-A common use of tuples in Clojure is for representing pairs of data that are related.
-For example a key and a value when mapping over a map (hashmap/dictionary).
-That being said tuples can be of any length, and are a common way of representing larger sets of related data in languages that don't use maps as prolifically as Clojure.
+A common use of tuples in Clojure is for representing pairs of data that are related; for example a key and a value when mapping over a map (hashmap/dictionary).
+That being said, tuples can be of any length and are a common way of representing larger sets of related data in languages that don't use maps as prolifically as Clojure.
 This articles explores sorting tuples in Clojure.

 ### Sorting same length tuples

-If the tuples are the same length they are sorted by a lexical sort.
-With the first item used for the primary sort, the second item for the secondary sort etc.
+If the tuples are the same length, they are sorted by a lexical sort; with the first item used for the primary sort, the second item for the secondary sort etc.

 ```clojure
 (sort [[2 3] [1 2] [1 1]])